200ug/golfed.xyz/content/posts/srdi-walkthrough.md

 }
 ```

 By iterating through this list, we can locate the module we're looking for.
-This step is pivotal in the process, as it allows us to call necessary functions exported from kernel32.dll with indirect function calls.
+This step is pivotal in the process, as it allows us to call necessary functions exported from `kernel32.dll` with indirect function calls.

-To illustrate, let's examine a set of functions that locate the PEB and traverse the InLoadOrderModuleList.
+To illustrate, let's examine a set of functions that locate the PEB and traverse the `InLoadOrderModuleList`.
 Notably we also hash the strings containing the names of the modules (and the exported functions in the next step) to make static analysis a bit more difficult:

 ```rust
 #[link_section = ".text"]